 The thick spread of clover suppresses harmful weeds, requiring less weeding work from you.
 Yet it only grows to about four to six inches tall, so it won’t outgrow your corn stalks.

 Plus, like other legumes, clover is able to fix nitrogen from the atmosphere into the soil.
 Since corn takes a lot of nitrogen from the soil, this is a perfect crop to sow alongside it.

 Even better, the researchers found that if the corn acts as a shade for the clover, clover leaves will fall off, drop to the soil, and decompose, adding nutrients even while the corn is still growing.

 White clover’s usefulness doesn’t stop there.
 The flowers attract bees to your garden, and the flowers and leaves alike can even make a tasty addition to a summer salad.

-This weed-turned-wonder thrives in Zones 3-10, and you can find ‘White Dutch’ seeds available at True Leaf Market.
+This weed-turned-wonder thrives in Zones 3 to 10, and you can find ‘White Dutch’ seeds available at True Leaf Market.

 What to Avoid Planting Near Corn